Wolfstar: Background and popularity

 Despite being non-canonical, the slash pairing is popular within the fandom.
-As of December 2024, the pairing had over 58,000 individual works on fanfiction repository Archive of Our Own.
+As of August 2026, the pairing had over 72,000 individual works on fanfiction repository Archive of Our Own.
 In 2023 alone, 9,806 individual works depicting the pairing were published on the site, making it the second most written pairing on the site for that year, behind "Ineffable Husbands", the pairing of Aziraphale and Crowley from the Good Omens fandom.
 It has the second most written works for a pairing of this fandom, after Drarry, another non-canonical slash pairing.
-David Thewlis and Gary Oldman who portrayed Remus Lupin and Sirius Black the film adaptations, and Alfonso Cuarón, who directed the film adaptation of Harry Potter and the Prisoner of Azkaban, have both stated that they interpret Lupin to be gay.
+David Thewlis and Gary Oldman, who portrayed Remus Lupin and Sirius Black the film adaptations, and Alfonso Cuarón, who directed the film adaptation of Harry Potter and the Prisoner of Azkaban, have all stated that they interpret Lupin to be gay.

 When Lupin was first introduced in the series, many fans presumed the character to be queer-coded.
 Franchise author J. K. Rowling herself later confirmed that Lupin's lycanthropy was a metaphor for HIV/AIDS.
 However, by the seventh book in the series, Rowling had begun depicting Lupin as in a traditional marriage with children with Nymphadora Tonks, another character who several fans previously believed to have been queer-coded.
 This decision received backlash from those in support of the pairing between Lupin and Black.
 Writer Aja Romano of Vox noted that some of the backlash was "misogynistic".
 However, even after Tonks was made Lupin's canonical love interest, fans of the "Wolfstar" pairing began interpreting Lupin as bisexual instead.
 In July 2015, Rowling published a "biography" of Lupin on the Pottermore website confirming that before falling in love with Tonks, Lupin "had never fallen in love before".
 Despite the canonicity of the relationship between Lupin and Tonks, the pairing between Black and Lupin remains far more popular.

 Some fans of the pairing choose to interpret both characters as being adoptive fathers or uncles to the franchise's protagonist Harry Potter, who was orphaned as an infant.
 An example of a written piece of fanwork that depicts this interpretation is Stealing Harry, in which Lupin and Black take custody of Potter from the abusive Dursley household and raise him themselves.
-Other popular fanworks depicting the pairing include All The Young Dudes and The Shoebox Project.
+Other popular fanworks depicting the pairing include All The Young Dudes, The Shoebox Project, and The Cadence of Part-time Poets.